senshilabs/NINJA-plugin/README.md

-# NINA-plugin
+# NINJA-plugin
-[Nina is Interface NFT and AI] in comfyUI
+[Ninja is an Interface for NFTs and a Junction of AI] in comfyUI